Axway/platform-management-docs/content/en/docs/management_guide/managing_applications/viewing_analytics.md

 * At the top, a line chart displays the time series of the metric; hover your mouse over an inflection point in the chart to view data for that time.
 * Below the chart, a table displays additional details for the metric.

-### Events tab
+### Events view

-The **Events** tab lists the name and number of each custom events generated by your application, as well as a timeline of when events were generated for the selected time interval and environment.
+The **Events** view lists the name and number of each custom events generated by your application, as well as a timeline of when events were generated for the selected time interval and environment.
 To get custom events to appear on the list, you must build your application and trigger each event to ensure that the events are registered with the analytics engine.
 To toggle on and off displayed analytics information in the chart, click the on the item in the table legend.
 To export the metrics data, click the **Action Menu** icon in the upper-right of the screen.
 For details on exporting the metrics, refer to [Download analytics data](#download-analytics-data).
 To scale the analytics display to the current page, select **Scale to the current page**.

 ![Events menu](/Images/analytics_events.png)

-### Custom Queries tab
+### Custom Queries view

-The **Custom Queries** tab enables you to create and view queries.
+The **Custom Queries** view enables you to create and view queries.
 For additional information on creating custom queries, refer to [Creating Custom Queries](/docs/management_guide/managing_applications/creating_custom_queries/).

 ![Custom Queries menu](/Images/custom_queries_latest.png)

-{{% alert title="Note" color="primary" %}}Once custom queries are created for the application, the **Custom Queries** tab will display a preview for each created custom query.{{% /alert %}}
+{{% alert title="Note" color="primary" %}}Once custom queries are created for the application, the **Custom Queries** view will display a preview for each created custom query.{{% /alert %}}

 ## Data filters